emb-riscv/specs-markdown/csrs.md

 \*1: The default value for the `stackalign` is implementaion specific; the recommended default is 1.

+TODO: decide if a `reset` bit fits here.

+TODO: allocate a number for it.

 ## Mode and status (`status`)

 The `status` CSR is an XLEN-bit read/write register that identifies the current hart mode and status.